propagating/graduate-work/README.md

 # graduate-work
-Grad School Work
+Graduate School Projects, Homeworks, Quizzes, etc.

-This is a repository that serves as a resting ground for HW and one-offs that were part of the CADS program
+This repository serves as a final resting ground and reference for both the Master of Science in Computational and Data Sciences, and the PhD in Computational and Data Sciences